-General Support Services and Employee Benefits represent district wide budget request related to the overall operational requirement of the school district that are not specifically able to be assigned to one school or another.
+General Support Services and Employee Benefits represent district wide estimates related to the overall operational requirement of the school district that are not specifically able to be assigned to one school or another.

 Plant Operation & Maintenance includes costs associated with repairing, maintaining, and operating all locations.
-The requested budget is followed by the district's five year plan for Building and site Maintenance projects which is then followed by the approved Capital Improvement Plan (CIP included with other Town projects.)
+Estimates are followed by the district's five year plan for Building and site Maintenance projects which is then followed by the approved Capital Improvement Plan (CIP included with other Town projects.)